ON a crisp October morning in 2014, Betsy Robbins waited impatiently

 “Over time, the most striking change in the clinical presentation of celiac disease has been the decrease of diarrhea as the leading symptom and the progressive increase of other non-classical symptoms,” Volta, the director of the Celiac Disease Center at the University of Bologna, told Allergic Living.

-The patients who were tracked between January 1998 and December 2012 were divided into three groups: those who had classic symptoms such as diarrhea and bloating, those who had non-classic symptoms such as osteoporosis and anemia, and those who displayed no symptoms at all.
-While the vast majority of patients in the study (79 percent) had symptoms when they were diagnosed, the more recent the diagnosis, the more likely the symptoms would be non-classic.
+The patients who were tracked between January 1998 and December 2012 were divided into three groups: those who had well-known symptoms such as diarrhea and bloating, those who had non-classical symptoms such as osteoporosis and anemia, and those who displayed no symptoms at all.
+While the vast majority of patients in the study (79 percent) had symptoms when they were diagnosed, the more recent the diagnosis, the more likely the symptoms would be non-classical.
 There were also 21 percent who did not have perceptible symptoms.

 Just under half the patients were diagnosed in the first 10 years of the study while the rest were diagnosed in the final five years – a statistic that Volta says is testament to better diagnostics and an improving understanding of the disease.